mmehr2/Flappy-XKit/README.md

 1. The author of the Joytek blog for this article on how to remove the warning about trying to process this README file as a source: http://joytek.blogspot.tw/2011/09/xcode-4-warning-no-rule-to-process-file.html

 2. The author of this StackOverflow post that brought FN.1 to my attention: http://stackoverflow.com/questions/6509600/compilation-warning-no-rule-to-process-file-for-architecture-i386

+3. The author of the StackOverflow post that converted the provided Objective-C tool to Swift:  http://stackoverflow.com/questions/19040144/spritekits-skphysicsbody-with-polygon-helper-tool